 Tip #9) Engage in Conversations with Influencers

-Like any social network, the best way to grow your audience is to start getting mentioned by people with their own audiences.
-Identifying influencers that you would like to target and engage with on LinkedIn is critical for growing your own audience quickly.
+Like any social network, the best way to grow your audience is to start getting mentioned by people with their audiences.
+Identifying influencers that you would like to target and engage with on LinkedIn is critical for growing your audience quickly.

 Tip #10) Personalize Connection Requests When Appropriate

-The trends on LinkedIn have changed in recent years.
-There once was a time when it was inappropriate to friend-request anyone you didn’t know or have experience working with on the platform.
+The trends of LinkedIn have changed in recent years.
+There once was a time when it was inappropriate to friend-request anyone you didn't know or have experience working with on the platform.
 However, today, it is allowed and encouraged to connect with a wide range of people within your industry.